13 Best Accessories for the Fuji X100F

 Gear Check: My Fujifilm X100F Is Here!

 Fujifilm got so much right with the original X100, launched way back in 2010, that all subsequent versions of the camera still look almost identical at first glance.
 The X100S and X100T models both sported a 16MP X-Trans sensor, and seemed like relatively small updates over the first version, but Fuji caught my eye when they launched the X100F.
 The “F” jumps up to a 24MP APS-C sensor, the same one in the much loved X-T2 and X-Pro2.
 It also features a 91-point AF system and processing speeds that allow it to shoot in RAW at up to 8fps.
-On top of …
+On …

 Read more